semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

-The `SEMAPHORE_PIPELINE_ID` environment variable remains the same throughout all the blocks of a pipeline, which makes it the perfect candidate for sharing data inside the same pipeline.
+The `SEMAPHORE_PIPELINE_ID` environment variable remains the same throughout all the blocks of a pipeline, which makes it the perfect candidate for sharing data inside a pipeline.

 Example value: `ea3e6bba-d19a-45d7-86a0-e78a2301b616`

 #### SEMAPHORE\_PIPELINE\_PROMOTION

-The value of the `SEMAPHORE_PIPELINE_PROMOTION` environment variable is `true` if the pipeline is started via the promotion of some other pipeline.
+The value of the `SEMAPHORE_PIPELINE_PROMOTION` environment variable is `true` if the pipeline was started by a promotion belonging to another pipeline.

-It has the value `false` only in the initial pipeline which is created when workflow is created.
+It has a `false` value only in the initial pipeline that was created when the workflow was created.

 The `SEMAPHORE_PIPELINE_PROMOTION` environment variable remains the same throughout all the blocks of a pipeline.